adrianlzr/okta-scim-python-flask/README.md

 ngrok http 5000
 ```
 Now you can access http://localhost:4040 to monitor the trafic to your scim server running on port 5000.

+## Okta Setup
+After you have created a free account on [Okta Developer Account](https://developer.okta.com/signup/), you should have access to your Okta Admin dashboard.
+Let's create a new application by using the Okta Application Integration Wizzard:
+- Okta Admin UI -> Applications -> Add Application -> Create New App -> Platform: Web, Sign on method - SAML 2.0 (I will build a SAML app with Flask later.)
+- Follow the configuration prompts, provide the requested URLs(any url will work, for ex https://google.com) and a App name.
+- Once the application is created, go to the General Tab -> Edit -> Select the option "SCIM" on the Provisioning section

 # Bugs?
 If you find any bugs with this SCIM server please open a new Issue and it will be investigated.